rokkro/earthviewpaper/README.md

 # Earthviewpaper
 Earthviewpaper grabs a random image from Google's Earthview site ( https://earthview.withgoogle.com ) to use as your wallpaper.

-#Support
+Requires Python 3 to run.

+##Linux:
-Linux: Unity and GNOME 3
+Currently supports Unity and GNOME 3
+In terminal: python3 /path/to/script/earthviewpaper.py

+##Windows:
-Windows: Vista and newer
+Vista and newer
+Double click to run, or in cmd: python C:\path\to\earthviewpaper.py

 #Todo
 1. Figure out how to make this readme look nice